-At DC Government, we will not tolerate any acts of unlawful discrimination or harassment, we lead by example, and we are committed to providing employees, contractors, and the public with a safe environment.
+DC Government will not tolerate any acts of unlawful discrimination or harassment.
+The District will lead by example, and is committed to providing employees, contractors, and the public with a safe environment.

-We are going to ensure that every DC Government employee is clear about our expectations, policies, and laws.
-To do this, we:
+The DC Department of Human Resources will ensure that every DC Government employee is clear about the expectations, policies, and laws relating to unlawful discrimination or harassment.
+To do this, DCHR:

 - Distributed the updated Mayor’s Order;